 Non-American travelers from many countries will be asked to present a valid passport and authorised U.S. Visa.
 Visa holders are also required to fill out a Customs Declaration form which is usually distributed and completed while in flight.

 Citizens of countries enrolled in the Visa Waiver Program (VWP) do not require a visa but must possess a current passport which has ESTA approval.
 ESTA (Electronic System for Travel Authorization) is an electronic form of visa which is linked to a passport and grants the holder permission to enter the United States.
 Entry is not guaranteed, however, as a CPB agent may deny the holder entry if there are reasonable and sufficient grounds for doing so.
-The VWP countries include Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.
+The VWP countries include Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Qatar, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.
 Intending travelers should ensure the ESTA has been granted well in advance of travel.

 Clearing customs can be accelerated for regular visitors to America who are members of the Global Entry Program.
 Members of the scheme can avoid queueing by scanning their passport and fingerprints (which are recorded during the application process) at the Global Entry kiosks found at many American airports including Dulles.
 There is an enrolment fee (currently $100) for the Global Entry Program which is open to some European countries including the United Kingdom.